oheyjesse/text-adventure/README.md

 At this point, I can move around the world, and not fall off the edge of it to my doom.
 I can look around, and it'll print the name of the location and it's description.
 I also added an admin "system_msg" interface function to tell me stuff, which I plan to be able to enable or disable.

 I also have a considerable amount of the menu function in place.
 It splits the user's input into relevant Command, Target attributes (ie "Move" "North"), ignoring common words inbetween such as "to, the, up, with, at" etc. So "Look at Thing" returns "Look Thing" and thus can be worked with.

+### **V0.4: Refactored data into JSON**
+Since this is all a big learning exercise, I wanted to mess around more with JSON files, and pulling data in from them.
+I thought about hooking into an actual API for monster names, descriptors etc but then decided that was pushing it too far for this little thing.
+I settled on using ruby's JSON methods to write a JSON file of my location and monster data, and then wrote a Data class to act as a model for it.
+Got it working all neato!
+Now, the Data class pulls from the Json, and the locations, entities pull from the Data class.
+Neato burrito.

+Added a few other things while I was at it - a modifier to skip the intro, for my own sanity, and added a heap of fake monsters and locations.
+Apparently I'm going with the classic "spooky / grimdark" vibe.
+Whoops.

 ## License